 Transfer student applicants must complete the application for admission.
-They must also submit a high school transcript (if fewer than 24-semester college credits have been earned) and all college transcript(s), including official documentation for Advanced Placement or International Baccalaureate credit.
+They must also submit a high school transcript or show completion of at least a two-year program acceptable for full credit toward a baccalaureate degree, which equates to 60 college credit hours and all college transcript(s), including official documentation for Advanced Placement or International Baccalaureate credit.
 Applicants are expected to be in good standing at the college or university they last attended and to have maintained a 2.00 GPA (out of 4.00) or higher.